Electricity sector in Finland: Fossil fuels

 Except for peat, which is variously classed as either a fossil fuel or a slow-renewable fuel, Finland imports all the fossil fuels used for electricity production.
 Coal and natural gas account for most of the production, with some oil generators acting mostly as reserve.
-The use of fossil fuels has fallen from highs over 30% in 2003-2004 to 20% or below in 2012-2014.
+The use of fossil fuels has fallen from highs over 30% in 2003–2004 to 20% or below in 2012–2014.
 By 2020 the share was closer to 10%.
 This is largely a consequence of cheap imported electricity, although domestic renewables have also increased in their share of production.

 In 2019 the parliament passed a law to ban the use of coal for energy production by May 1, 2029.
 As of 2021 there are no plans to ban other fossil fuels.
 Despite popular support for banning the use of peat, there is only a commitment to halve its use by 2030.
 However, it is estimated that market forces will reduce peat's energy use to a third of its 2019 level by 2025.

 Renewable energy

-Between 2005-2014, Finland produced 25-30% of electricity as a percentage of demand from renewable energy.
-The largest source was hydropower (15-20%) which fluctuates yearly depending on rainfall, causing the share of renewable generation to also vary.
+Between 2005 and 2014, Finland produced 25–30% of electricity as a percentage of demand from renewable energy.
+The largest source was hydropower (15–20%) which fluctuates yearly depending on rainfall, causing the share of renewable generation to also vary.
 Other major renewable sources were wood-based energy resources like black liquor from the forest industry, accounting for approximately 12% on average.

 In recent years wind power (see below) has grown to surpass hydro and renewable electricity altogether has reached 50% of demand.
 Solar power has also started to contribute.